-Increasing passenger ship involvement in the VSR program, and further lowering their speed are strategies that would result in further emissions reductions.
-Passenger/cruise ships are currently only encouraged to reduce their speeds to 15 knots while traveling through the 20-nm VSR zone.
-Overall, higher compliance from all vessels, and increasing the distance to a 40-nm VSR zone would also result in greater emissions reductions than those currently being realized under the existing 20-nm VSR Program.
+Increasing passenger ship involvement in the VSR program, and expanding the VSR zone are strategies that would result in further emissions reductions.
+Overall, higher compliance from all vessels, and increasing the distance to a 40-nm VSR zone would result in greater emissions reductions than those currently being realized under the existing 20-nm VSR Program.